 If the output from the above command does not list any logs as missing, but there are one or more sequences reported as missing by the Delphix Admin browser-based app, please contact Delphix Technical Support for assistance.

 Verify that there is sufficient free space.

-Copy or restore the missing archive logs into an alternative directory on a server the Delphix Engine can access via the network.
-All files and subdirectories in the configured directory are searched recursively, so staging the archive logs to a location with no other files or folders will ensure the process completes in a timely manner.
+Copy or restore the missing archive logs into an empty directory on a server the Delphix Engine can access via the network.
+All files in the directory are examined so starting with an empty directory speeds up the process.

-Verify that the user being specified in the next step has permission to read these archive log files in the directory.
-The user credentials are optional if the host and user credentials have already been added to the Delphix Engine.
+Verify that the user being specified in the next step has permissions to read these archive log files in the directory.

 delphix timeflow oracle log > fetch delphix timeflow oracle log fetch *> set type=TimeflowLogFetchParameters delphix timeflow oracle log fetch *> set timeflow=example delphix timeflow oracle log fetch *> set directory=[directory where you restored the log file] delphix timeflow oracle log fetch *> set endLocation=[end SCN of the sequence] delphix timeflow oracle log fetch *> set startLocation=[start SCN of the sequence] delphix timeflow oracle log fetch *> set host=[hostname or IP of the host you restored the file to] delphix timeflow oracle log fetch *> set username=[a user that can read the file] delphix timeflow oracle log fetch *> edit credentials delphix timeflow oracle log fetch *> set type=PasswordCredential delphix timeflow oracle log fetch *> set password=[password for this user]

 Commit the changes.

 Only do ONE repair job at a time.